Multiple Instances and Data Animator

 field3 = field; //expressions

-Data can be related to particular instance by using the predefined keyword instance inside data objects or data.
+Data can be related to a particular instance by using the predefined keyword instance inside data objects or data.
 This variable represents dynamically the unique identifier of the instance that is performing the operation.

 Condition expressions for the data-driven gateways have to be defined into the property panel of each outgoing sequence flows.
 From condition, type select Expression and specify a boolean expression.